 It’s not enough to communicate the change at the start and then assume everyone has bought into it.
 Too often, change leaders fall into the trap of convincing themselves that others see the vision as clearly as they do so they feel that a one-time announcement of change is sufficient to get everyone on board.

-In fact, lack of communication was identified by the Where Change Management Fails study from Robert Half Management Resources as the key factor behind why many organizational change initiatives fail.
+In fact, lack of communication was identified by the Where Change Management Fails study from Robert Half Management Resources as the key factor behind why many organisational change initiatives fail.
 The study surveyed 300 senior managers at U.S. companies with 20 or more employees.

 When asked, “Where do most change-management efforts commonly fail?” only 10 percent of the respondents surveyed in the research said “strategy development” while 46 percent said “execution.”